rur/good/_baseline/scaffold_test/docs/ROUTEMAP.md

 mappings to HTTP routes and handlers.

 - It is the _source of truth_ for how templates, handlers and paths are mapped.
-- It is used to generate the _routes.go_ code with the `good routes` command
+- It is used to generate the _routes.go_ code with the `good routes gen` command
 - It is capable of describing many variations of the page layout
 - HTTP endpoints can be bound to a specific layouts